 MDCC and Delta State University have established a tuition exchange program for dependent children of full-time faculty and staff.
 The Tuition Exchange (TE) Scholarship allows three (3) MDCC students who are legal dependents of full-time MDCC faculty/staff and who graduated from MDCC to attend DSU with a 50% tuition remission for an undergraduate program of study.
+The scholarship forms will be processed on a first come, first serve basis.
 The date such scholarship request is received in the office of Human Resources will determine the order of approval.
 To be eligible, students must meet the academic standards and criteria for admission to Delta State University.
 Selected students must be admitted as full-time students in an undergraduate degree program.
 This scholarship is available for a maximum of two years (four semesters) of full-time academic study and can be applied to fall and spring semesters (summer is excluded).
 Selected students are expected to meet the satisfactory academic progress standards of DSU for continuation of scholarship eligibility.
 Scholarship forms should be submitted 4 weeks in advance of the semester requested for tuition remission.
-Scholarship forms must be submitted four weeks in advance of the semester requested for tuition remission along with proof of legal guardianship for dependent children and marriage license for an employee's spouse.
+Scholarship forms must be submitted four weeks in advance of the semester requested for tuition remission along with proof of legal guardianship for dependent children.